-The Guam Community College has broad responsibilities for the education of the student and the upholding of the College's behavioral standards, which are considered an integral part of the educational process.
+The Guam Community College has broad responsibilities for the education of its students and the upholding of the College's behavioral standards, which are considered an integral part of the educational process.
 Guam Community College expects that each student will obey federal and territorial laws as well as the College's regulations.
 Any act that interferes with the rights of others, disrupts or impairs the normal functioning of the College, damages or destroys property, or impairs health or safety is grounds for disciplinary action.
 Students who interfere with the personal liberty of a fellow student are liable to expulsion and to such other penalties as may be imposed by law.
 Student conduct, at all times, should reveal mature judgment and a sense of moral, civic, and academic responsibility.

-The Associate Dean of Student Support Services, housed within the Office of Student Support Services, administers proactive and intervention-oriented programs designed to communicate behavioral expectations to postsecondary, Adult High School students and secondary students, and to hold them accountable to these expectations.
-The Office seeks to provide students with the opportunity to have input into student-related policies, and to adjudicate Code violation cases.
-The Office ensures that students documented for policy violations are provided due process and if found guilty of Code violations are presented with sanctions commensurate to and appropriate for the infraction committed.
-Furthermore, since the primary purpose of the College centers around educational functions, GCC'S rules, regulations and the processes of their enforcement are considered educational rather than punitive.
+The Associate Dean for Student Support Services administers proactive and interventionoriented programs designed to communicate behavioral expectations to postsecondary, Adult

+High School students and secondary students, and to hold them accountable to these expectations.
+The Student Support Services Office seeks to provide students with the opportunity to have input into student-related policies, and to adjudicate code violation cases.
+The Office ensures that students documented for policy violations are provided due process, and if found guilty of Code violations, are presented with sanctions commensurate to and appropriate for the infraction committed.
+Furthermore, since the primary purpose of the College centers around educational functions, GCC's rules, regulations and the processes of their enforcement are considered educational rather than punitive.
 Business, industry and the professions are in need of employees dedicated to a life of high behavioral standards and commitments, and Guam Community College seeks to develop such employees.
 To that end, Student Support Services strives to empower students to develop a campus culture marked by a commitment to high behavioral standards, including honesty, respect, responsibility, courtesy and consideration.

 The College accepts its responsibility for encouraging good citizenship and endeavors to lead students to higher and better ideals of character and public service.
 The College is neither required nor inclined to prescribe a negative code of conduct covering each specific situation; however, the College expects all students to observe federal and territorial laws and to respect the rights and privileges of other individuals.
-The College expects each individual within the College community to refrain from behavior that would disrupt the College function of education; cause injury to persons; cause damage or loss of property on the campus or interfere with the freedom of movement of students, school officials, employees, or guests at the facilities of the College.
-Interference in any manner with the public or private rights of other individuals or conduct that threatens or endangers the health and safety of any person will not be tolerated by the College.
+GCC expects each individual within the College community to refrain from behavior that would disrupt the College function of education; cause injury to persons; and cause damage or loss of property on the campus or interfere with the freedom of movement of students, school officials, employees, or guests at College facilities.
+The College will not tolerate interference in any manner with the public or private rights of other individuals or conduct that threatens or endangers the health and safety of any person.